Skip to Main Content

 Proposals for changes in curriculum and degree requirements (program changes, changes in degree requirements, changes to the curriculum sequence, new courses, changes in credits or description, etc. should first be approved by the appropriate program committees.
 A template can be requested from Patti Myatt,

-, in the Provost's Office.
+, in the President's Office.
 When it is complete, the proposal should be sent electronically to

 , along with a request from the Executive Officer.
 Each proposed change must have a rationale that includes an explanation of why the change is needed, and the reason it is being made at this time.